|

 Ghost Recon.
 Remember mods are written by fans, not (usually)

+by professionals.
 The downloaded file may be a zip file or

 an exe file.
 If it is a zip file you will need to extract